 This would afford me an opportunity to complain about the fact that the document is so opaque a person trained in the discipline cannot even understand it.
 How then is any other taxpayer going to understand it?
 Then state in no uncertain terms that I really resent seeing my taxpayer dollars spent on opaque garbage like this—and please pass this formal complaint on to the head of the federal or state funding agency that financed the writing and production of this monstrosity.
 If enough American taxpayers, like you and I, were to do this or some version of this over time, we might be amazed at how rapidly some of these weekend-killing anthropology and archaeology documents would begin to show up written in crystal clear English any person with a good college education could understand.

 Fortunately, as a Tennessee taxpayer and as a professional scientist with a background in anthropology and American archaeology, I am proud to say that over the past 44 years I have never seen a Tennessee anthropologist or archaeologist publish one of these opaque monstrosities.
 We do pretty well here in Tennessee.
 It is the academicians in the other 49 states that worry me and my tax dollars.

 Oh sure, I can hear it now:

 My response to that is simple and very straightforward.
 Your academic freedom to be an irresponsible, incompetent, unintelligible, and noncommunicative academic writer ends where my anthropology and archaeology tax dollars begin.
 The American public and its tax dollars deserve much better than what they are getting from many anthropological and archaeological academicians out on the American landscape.
-Do not be surprised if a formal inquiry from a U.S. Senator, U.S. Congressman, or State Governor crosses the desk of your department chairperson and your own desk one day in the future.
+Do not be surprised if a formal inquiry with demands for a written explanation from a U.S. Senator, U.S. Congressman, Governor, or head of a government funding agency crosses the desk of your department chairperson or your own desk some day in the future.
 No more lost weekends!!!!
 No more!!!